Apple Rumors: iPhones May Get Two Release Dates Per Year Instead Of One

 “Based on our supply chain checks, we are expecting a strategic change in the launch cadence with the release of two new iPhone models in 1H21 followed by another two in 2H21, which will serve to smooth seasonality around the launch,” revealed J.P.
 Morgan analyst Samik Chatterjee.

-If Apple does change its release schedule, it would mean that they would be able to participate in more seasonal releases of their devices, It would also bring them into a better position to compete with other producers that release their devices throughout the year.
+If Apple does change its release schedule, it would mean that they would be able to participate in more seasonal releases of their devices.
+It would also bring them into a better position to compete with other producers that release their devices throughout the year.

 Apple normally releases its new products in September and October.
 This allows them to cash in on the profitable December quarter.
 However, with a potential second scheduled release, it would allow for a major strategy shake-up for the company.